tallamjr/__blog/content/posts/2020-05-14-PySpark-by-Example.md

 Playing with this dataset has been fun and it has been interesting to follow the course at the same time exploring `plotly`.
 I've put a few points on things I learned whilst writing this post.
-Overall, I have learned at lot and looked forward to exploring more "big-data"-sets with `pyspark` and `plotly`
+Overall, I have learned at lot and look forward to exploring more "big-data"-sets with `pyspark` and `plotly`

 ## *Things-I-Learned* [TIL]